 2. How do these two outlines silence those who espouse multiple authors for Daniel?

-3. How are the visions of Daniel 7-8 interpreted by the angel?
+3. How does the angel interpret the visions of Daniel 7-8?

 4. How can we further apply them to our present situation?